HannimalCrackers/Parseltongue/posts/005_hannimalcrackers.md

 Ultimately I want this to be interactive in the browser, but it runs in terminal and returns a thank you in the browser.
 Yay!

+I still have to figure out [deployment](http://flask.pocoo.org/docs/1.0/deploying/).
+Maybe I should look into a hosted option, like Heroku or something.

 &nbsp;
 &nbsp;